rbisdorff/Digraph3/docSphinx/tutorial.rst

 Line graphs and maximal matchings .................................

 The module also provides a :py:class:`graphs.LineGraph` constructor.
 A **line graph** represents the **adjacencies between edges** of the given graph instance.
-We may compute for instance the line graph of the previous 5-cycle graph.
+We may compute for instance the line graph of the 5-cycle graph.

 >>> g = CycleGraph(order=5)
 >>> g